-Model 709-P3 will monitor the battery voltage, the fresh water and sewer holding tanks, and includes a pump switch.
+Model 709-2P will monitor the battery voltage, and the fresh water and black holding tanks.
 The information is displayed on a 3-digit alpha-numeric LED display.
 In addition, the system can display the operating characteristics of each of the tank sending units, giving it unsurpassed diagnostic capability.